Wisdom Teeth Removal FAQ in Gastonia, NC

 What does “impacted” mean?

 An impacted tooth is one that is unable to push through the gums and completely erupt.
 It’s a common condition that can lead to complications if you fail to have your wisdom teeth removed.
-90% of people have at least one impacted too, and it’s the most common reason people have wisdom teeth removed.
+90% of people have at least one impacted wisdom tooth.

 What is a dry socket?